Can you believe home biogas has been around for thousands of

 methane and 40% carbon dioxide that is formed when organic materials,

 such as animal (and human) dung or vegetable matter are broken down by microbiological activity at warm

 temperatures (30 - 40°C or 50 - 60°C) in an anaerobic environment.

 OK that is this science of biogas, but I hear

 you ask how do I make biogas in my home?
-In our free publication What Can Biogas Do For
+In our free publication What Can Biogas Do

-looking through the download section.
+research by looking through the download section.